How to use video descriptions

 Descriptions help you to add context to a video and tell others (both human and non-human) what your video is all about.

-Any video recorded in Vidyard, using Vidyard's browser extension, or in apps like Gmail, Outlook, and more, will have descriptions automatically generated based on the video's content and language.
+Any avatar video, uploaded video, or video recorded in Vidyard using Vidyard's browser extension, or in apps like Gmail, Outlook, and more, will have descriptions automatically generated based on the video's content.

 Use descriptions to: